Canterbury house prices still rising, may escape downturn

 Both are likely to see value declines in the months ahead, although any dips will only knock the regions back to levels seen in the closing months of 2021, Vaughan said.

-The West Coast's average property value was up 2.9 per cent ($11,000) over the quarter, driven by strong market activity in the Buller District.
+The West Coast's average property value was up 2.9 per cent ($11,000) over the quarter, driven by strong market activity in Buller.

 Homeowners in the upper south* enjoyed value growth of 7.9 per cent, with Carters Beach (up 12.7 per cent) and Karamea (up 10.6 per cent) the standout locations.